bilal-dsu/Guru-workflow/README.md

 further processing, so strings are converted to a hash file.
 There are two binary files generated when loading the COCI data in SNAP.
 First is DOIDirected.graph file which contains the directed citation network of COCI, with integer node labels.
-Second is DOIMapping.hash which maps the integer node label to respective DOI. `Script 2` saves loaded graph as Binary files for further computations.
+Second is DOIMapping.hash which maps the integer node label to respective DOI. `SNAP_Binary.py` saves loaded graph as Binary files for further computations.
 Loading binary file in-memory takes a few minutes as compared to a few hours for loading CSV data, with the downside that additional columns of COCI are currently not being utilised.
 To keep things simple for novice and non-technical user, DOIMapping.hash is simply a node list where node number corresponds